 Taxis are a good way to travel to Ho Chi Minh City, if you take into account the potential difficulties related to traffic.
-Caution: take care not to board unofficial taxis.
-Taxis must be equipped with a time and kilometre counter.
+Caution: stay away from unofficial taxis.
+Taxis must be equipped with a meter.
 The price of a trip is negotiable.
-On average, count on 12,000 VDN for the first 700 metres, then VDN 18,000 per kilometre in a 7-seat taxi.
+On average, count on VDN 12,000 for the first 700 metres, then VDN 18,000 per kilometre in a 7-seat taxi.

 Once in Ho Chi Minh City, do not hesitate to get in touch with tourism professionals to advise you and to help you organize your stay.Saigon Tourism

-Other vaccines, such as those against hepatitis A and B or typhoid can be recommended (see your doctor).
+Other vaccinations, such as those against hepatitis A and B and typhoid are also recommended (see your physician).